franklin-glance/lstm-stock-price-forecasting/README.md

 data from alphavantage.com.

 The intended use is to supplement an existing trading strategy, rather than using ML to manage the entire portfolio.

+-> V1 -> ~90% accuracy when backtested on 250 randomly selected stocks from s&p 500